NORFOLK AND NORWICH CUA SHIN-GI-TAI AIKIKAI YODOKAN

 Where cane training is happening throughout the UK

-DOJO NEWS DESK - NOTICE BOARD
+DOJO NOTICE BOARD

 All you need to know about the Aikido dojo and Etiquette etc.